haikieu/NSUserDefaults-SevenSecurityLayers/README.md

-SecuredNSUserDefaults
+SecuredNSUserDefaults (Origin implementation from https://github.com/nielsmouthaan/SecureNSUserDefaults)
 =====================

-Encrypt NSUserDefaults , secure user data with just a little bit code change
+NSUserDefaults category for iOS and Mac OS X with additional methods to securely save data using strong AES 356-bit encryption.
+Especially, secure user data with just a little bit code change.